-- There are 24 states with at least one community solar project on-line, with 66 cumulative megawatts installed through the end of 2014.
+- There are 25 states with at least one community solar project on-line, with 91 projects and 102 cumulative megawatts installed through early 2016.

 - At least 12 states and D.C. have recognized the benefits of shared renewables by encouraging their growth through policy and programs.

 - Four states -- California, Colorado, Massachusetts and Minnesota -- are expected to install the majority of community solar over the next two years.

 - The next five years will see the U.S. community solar market add an impressive 1.8 gigawatts, compared to just 66 megawatts through the end of 2014.

 - Placed in service in 2006, the shared renewables project in Ellensburg, Washington claims to be “the first community solar project in the nation.”

 Shared renewables projects are often located on public or jointly-owned property, and can be an easier way for renters and condominium owners to benefit from a local solar energy project.
 There are many reasons why shared renewables might be preferred for a home, business, or individual.
 Here are a few examples:

 - Those who are only renting may be prohibited from installing solar on the property